ssergni1/ssergni1/README.md

 ### Hi there 👋

+This is my old personal github from my time at university going to freeze the account permently

 <!--
 **ssergni1/ssergni1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.